-Here are four storylines from Sunday’s NASCAR Pennsylvania 400 at Pocono Raceway.
+Here are four headlines from Sunday’s NASCAR Pennsylvania 400 at Pocono Raceway.
 Jeff Gordon is this week’s number one storyline:

 Next week: it’s off to Watkins Glen, the second road course race of the season.
 Get ready to turn left…..and right.